jibbius/jackbarker-com-au/_posts/2017-04-30-github-pages-gemfile.markdown

 ---
 layout: post
 title:  "Working Offline with Github Pages"
-desc:   "How to tailor your Gemfile, to ensure your local Jekyll environment uses Github Pages' plugin versions even when offline."
+desc:   "How (not) to tailor your Gemfile, to ensure your local Jekyll environment uses Github Pages' plugin versions even when offline."
 date:   2017-04-30
-last-modified: 2017-05-03
+last-modified: 2017-05-08
 author: Jack Barker
 tags:   [ Jekyll, Github Pages, hacks ]
-image: "/images/2017/gemfile-300x254.jpg"
-image-srcset: "
-/images/2017/gemfile-300x162.jpg 300w,
-/images/2017/gemfile-600x325.jpg 600w,
-/images/2017/gemfile-800x433.jpg 800w,
-/images/2017/gemfile-1000x542.jpg 1000w
-"
-thumbnail-image: "/images/2017/gemfile2-crop-300x300.jpg"
-banner-image: "/images/2017/gemfile2-crop-600x314.jpg"
+img: "/2017/gemfile2"
 ---

 {%include update.html
-heading="Update - 3 May 2017"
+heading="Update - 8 May 2017"
 text="Whilst the below is a novel solution to this problem, I have since found a far simpler solution (discussed at the end of the article).
-I am still undecided as to which solution is <strong>truly superior</strong>, however.
+There are merits for each, and it provides for interesting discussion.
 Have a read and judge for yourself?"
 %}